 All betta tanks should have an efficient filtration system to keep the water clean and clear.
 Since Spotfin bettas are especially sensitive to poor water quality, filtration is essential for their well-being.

 Wild bettas live in water with virtually no current and can even be stagnant, so a powerful current would be extremely stressful for these sensitive fish.
-So, we recommend a sponge filter for Spotfin bettas since they do not appreciate a strong flow.
+We recommend a sponge filter for Spotfin bettas since they do not appreciate a strong flow.

 Keep the tank clean and healthy by carrying out weekly partial water changes of 10% to 20% and using an aquarium vacuum cleaner to remove solid organic waste from around plants and underneath decorations.